Firm Profile > Bracewell LLP > Houston, United States

 Bracewell is a leading law and government relations firm serving the oil and gas, power, financial services, technology and public finance industries throughout the world.
 The firm’s industry focus enables it to maintain cutting-edge experience and in-depth knowledge of the commercial, legal and regulatory challenges faced by its clients so that it can provide the most effective legal solutions to facilitate transactions and resolve disputes.

-Main areas of practice: Energy: Bracewell provides energy clients with experience in all key segments of the energy industry, including bank finance; business transactions; capital markets and corporate governance; master limited partnerships; employment; environmental; governmental policy through its policy resolution group; investments by private funds; litigation; real estate; regulatory compliance and defense, including special investigations and white-collar defense; and taxation.
+Energy: Bracewell provides energy clients with experience in all key segments of the energy industry, including bank finance; business transactions; capital markets and corporate governance; master limited partnerships; employment; environmental; governmental policy through its policy resolution group; investments by private funds; litigation; real estate; regulatory compliance and defense, including special investigations and white-collar defense; and taxation.
 Its clients are engaged in all aspects of the energy industry, including exploration; production and delivery of traditional and alternative fuels; and infrastructure development throughout the US, Latin America, Europe, Africa and Asia.

 Finance: Bracewell is consistently ranked as one of the top firms in the US for representation of banks and sponsors in syndicated lending, project finance, structured finance and other financing transactions, principally related to the energy industry.
 Bracewell represents leading regional, national and international financial institutions; institutional investors; commercial finance providers; private debt and equity investment funds; and corporate borrowers and issuers.